ABOUT THE TWILIGHT LEAGUE

 Established in 1929, the Greater Hartford Twilight Baseball League is Connecticut’s premier amateur summer league.
 More than 350 alumni have played professional baseball.
 Jeff Bagwell, Bernie Williams, Rob Dibble and Ricky Bottalico played in the GHTBL before becoming MLB All-Stars.
-Alumni now playing professional baseball include A.J.
-Pollock, Scott Oberg, Jack Patterson, Marvin Gorgas and Mike Gulino.
-As a non-profit organization, the GHTBL preserves and promotes baseball in the Greater Hartford area while supporting our community through charitable giving.
+Alumni now playing professional baseball are A.J.
+Pollock, Scott Oberg, Mike Gulino and Marvin Gorgas.

-As a 501(c)(3) nonprofit organization, our mission is to preserve and promote baseball in the Greater Hartford area while supporting our community through charitable giving.
+As a 501(c)(3) nonprofit organization, our mission is to preserve and promote amateur baseball in the Greater Hartford area while supporting our community through charitable giving.

 - The GHTBL is an amateur organization.
 No players or managers are paid for their services.